EmiriUchi/GoldClover/README.md

 This is just Blue Clover with pass support added back.
 Don't try to post without one because it probably won't work.

-If you're having any issues pasting the following in Behavior > Custom User-Agent might fix it:
+If you're having any issues, pasting the following in Behavior > Custom User-Agent might fix them:

 ```Mozilla/5.0 (Windows NT 6.3; Trident/7.0; rv:11.0) like Gecko```